 Botanic Gardens is home to Canterbury Museum and can be entered on Rolleston Avenue, a short walk from Cathedral Square.
 With more than 21 hectares of colour to wander the Botanic Gardens are always a beautiful place for a walk, hat tip to the gardeners.
-Pick up a garden map from the i-SITE to help you find your way around or take a Caterpillar Garden Tour.
+Pick up a garden map from the i-SITE to help you find your way around or take a Gardens Tour.
 The gardens are open from 7am daily, free.

 Drexels Breakfast Restaurant, Westfield Mall, Riccarton

 Early risers can have breakfast at Drexels from 6.30am during the week and 7am weekends.
 The signature hash brown is served with most dishes, and filter coffee and tea are bottomless.

 Cookies - Buy cookies at discounted prices from the Cookie Time Factory Shop, 789 Main South Road, Templeton (on the outskirts of Christchurch).